ai-labs-team/casium/README.md

 ## How to structure applications

-Applications implemented on Casium are organized into two different types of React components:
+Applications implemented on Casium are organized into two different types of React components (this example uses React, but we support others, too):

  - **Containers** (or container components), which are implemented using a function exported by Casium: containers manage your application's data model, how it changes, and other application logic
  - **Views** (or view components), which are normal [React stateless functional components](https://www.reactenlightenment.com/react-state/8.4.html): they receive the data model managed by the container, as well as a special function to communicate events back to the container